 Serving at Poly High often was a baptism by fire for educators.
 Several rose in the ranks of education.
 For example, principal William Alfred Meacham would become assistant superintendent of Fort Worth schools.
 Meacham Middle School is named for him.
 (He apparently was not related to mayor and department store owner Henry C. Meacham.)

 Assistant principal Joseph P. Moore would become superintendent of Fort Worth schools.
-J. P. Moore Elementary School is named for him.
+J. P. Moore Elementary School (now “Wedgwood 6th Grade Center”) is named for him.

 C. A. “Mr. T” Thompson would not become principal until 1943.
 He would retire in 1965.